Luxurious Everest Base Camp Trek-14 Day

 Includes

-• Three Standard Meal during the trekking
+• Three standard meals during the trekking

-• Snacks and seasonal fruits during trek.
+• The trek also includes snacks and seasonal fruits available during treks.

-• Domestic flight of Lukla
+• Helicopter flight of Lukla and back to Kathmandu

-• Guide, porter service in trek
+• English-speaking Guide, personal porter service in trek

 Excludes

-• personal trekking gears and equipment’s
+• personal trekking gear and equipment

-• Beverage, including alcoholic drinks.
+• Beverages, including alcoholic drinks.

-• Tips to guide, porter.
+• Tips to guide the porter.

 Essential Information